National Burden of Disease, Injuries and Risk Factors Study

 - To assess whether the large effort to undertake a Burden of Disease study for Scotland, is warranted, by comparing our results to the results that can be obtained for Scotland from the GBD study.
 Factors that will be explored include the impact of using different methodology and the use of routine health data/linkages to estimate disease prevalence.

-The project will report its findings on this website in January 2017.
+The project will report its first set of findings on this website in July 2017.

-Project team: Diane Stockton (Principal Investigator), Ian Grant (principal researcher), Mag McFadden (principal analyst), Grant Wyper (analyst), Oscar Mesalles-Naranjo (analyst), Elaine Tod (risk factors researcher), Gerry McCartney (advisor), Colin Fischbacher (advisor), Richard Dobbie (advisor).
+Project team: Diane Stockton (Principal Investigator), Ian Grant (principal researcher), Grant Wyper (analyst), Oscar Mesalles-Naranjo (analyst), Elaine Tod (risk factors researcher), Gerry McCartney (advisor), Colin Fischbacher (advisor), Richard Dobbie (advisor).

 Advisory group: Harry Campbell (Chair), Marjorie Marshall (Scottish Government), Oliver Harding (NHS Forth Valley), Eric Baijal (NHS Border), Emma McIntosh (Glasgow University), Sarah Wild (Edinburgh University), Adrian Davies (Public Health England), Tom Barlow (Chief Scientist Office), Donald Henderson (Scottish Government).